linebender/linebender.github.io/content/blog/2024-05-23-linebender-roadmap.md

 - **Priority:** Low.
 - **Assigned:** Olivier Faure.
 - **Description:** We need to figure out an architecture for doing unit tests in Xilem.
 Tests can then be added by volunteer contributors.
+At some point we should hopefully switch to a "new test for every new feature" workflow.
 - **Issue:** [xilem#393](https://github.com/linebender/xilem/issues/393)

 ### Add basic benchmarks

 - **Priority:** Low.
-- **Assigned:** Olivier.
+- **Assigned:** Olivier Faure.
 - **Description:** Right now we're mostly working off vibes to know whether or not any of our work improved performance or introduced regressions.
 We should write at least *one* benchmark that would test a basic Xilem use-case, so we get a general idea how our performance is progressing.
 - **Issue:** [xilem#362](https://github.com/linebender/xilem/issues/362)